The Repo Is The Company

 This isn't a solo founder tool.
 If you already have a team—3 people, 10 people, 50—the repo becomes a shared brain that gets smarter with every person who touches it.

 When your marketing lead writes a carousel, the brand guidelines update.
 When your sales rep logs a call, the CRM context improves.
 When your ops person fixes a workflow, the CLAUDE.md gets better.
-Every team member's work compounds into institutional knowledge that benefits everyone else.
+Every team member's work builds into institutional knowledge that benefits everyone else.

 Sales rep